Interview by Agata Kik

-Andrea Taeggi, the Italian-born and Berlin-based music producer, often categorized under the labels of experimental ambient, techno or minimalist, through his practice explores the sculptural potential of the sonic.
+Andrea Taeggi, the Italian-born and Berlin-based music producer, often categorised under the labels of experimental ambient, techno or minimalist, through his practice, explores the sculptural potential of the sonic.
 His artistic practice could be described as creating space for sound to be able to grow its roots in.
 Despite sometimes also working with acoustic music, sound in most of Andrea’s pieces does not belong to the earthly species.
-What the artist really does is just dragging the cosmic sounds into the earthly hemispheres.
+What the artist really does is just drag the cosmic sounds into the earthly hemispheres.

 What are your aims and concept when you decided to approach this album?

 In 2015 I released “Mama Matrix Most Mysterious” via Type Records, which was my first attempt as a soloist at taming older electronic instruments (i.e. Buchla 200 and Serge modular).
 “Zimní Král”, in many ways, also treads on a path constellated by minimal yet concentrated spurts of electricity.
 I was intrigued by the idea of stretching and expanding on similar ideas, namely uncommon rhythms, propulsion, heavy-weight bass, snaps/clicks/pops, eerie ambiences and a fair amount of outer space-like void.